pdrobek/Polcoin-1-3/doc/README.md

 - bin/64/bitcoin-qt (GUI, 64-bit)
 - bin/64/polcoind (headless, 64-bit)

-See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+Polcoin.eu for help and more information.

 Other Pages